SirRicharod/SirRicharod/README.md

 # 💫 About Me:
-Hi, I'm Riccardo! <br>I'm currently studying to become a full stack developer.  <br>I completed my Game Design degree in 2025.  <br>I enjoy programming, exploring new tech, and learning skills that prepare me for the future.<br>
+Hi, I'm Riccardo! <br>I'm currently studying to become a full stack developer.  <br>I completed my Bachelor's in Game Design.  <br>I enjoy programming, exploring new tech, and learning skills that prepare me for the future.<br>

 ## 🌐 Socials: